tail head cat sleep

 The following subcommands are provided:

-create Create segments with the specified paths, if not exist.
-The mode optional numerical argument specifies initial access mode.
+create Create segments with the specified paths, if they do not already exist.

 rm Unlink the paths specified.